Is Cannabis Safe to use in Pregnancy?

 We suspect these numbers may be quite a bit higher because some women opt not to disclose their use.

 What we also know about cannabis use in pregnancy and its effects on neonates is that cannabis does cross the placenta.
-Meaning that if you smoke, vape or ingest it, it will eventually enter your baby’s blood stream and enter their body.
+Meaning that if you smoke, vape or ingest it, it will eventually enter your baby’s bloodstream and enter their body.

 “If you choose to use cannabis during or throughout your pregnancy, talk to your health care provider.
 Don’t hide your use or be ashamed.”

-All that being said, what the studies also state is that most mothers in the study, used cannabis daily, also smoked cigarettes, were of lower socioeconomic status, had poor nutrition and poor physical and mental health.
-So, its hard to know, if these were healthy, middle class women, who smoked or vaped occasionally, would the effects on the baby or child have been the same?
+All that being said, what the studies also state is that most mothers in the study used cannabis daily, also smoked cigarettes, were of lower socioeconomic status, had poor nutrition and poor physical and mental health.
+So, it’s hard to know if these were healthy, middle-class women who smoked or vaped occasionally, would the effects on the baby or child have been the same?

 My final advice as a nurse and childbirth educator is, more research needs to be done.
 We don’t definitively know if or what amount of cannabis use is safe in pregnancy.
 If you choose to use cannabis during or throughout your pregnancy, talk to your health care provider.
 Don’t hide your use or be ashamed.
-By letting your Obstetrician, Family Doctor of Midwife know, they can help you if you need assistance decreasing your use, discuss safer options for use (smoking vs. vaping) and help you decide what is best for you, your situation and your baby.
+By letting your Obstetrician, Family Doctor or Midwife know, they can help you if you need assistance decreasing your use, discuss safer options for use (smoking vs. vaping) and help you decide what is best for you, your situation and your baby.